Precision Agricultural Pest Suppression

-Our self-limiting technology provides an environmentally-responsible method of controlling insect pests that damage crops.
+Our self-limiting technology provides an environmentally-responsible and targeted method of controlling insect pests that damage crops.

 Insect pests cause a huge amount of damage to crops around the world, having a significant economic impact on food supply and security.
 Unfortunately, current control methods do not always work.